 Relax using iced water rinses.
 Just spraying your face with iced water a few times a day could help get rid of some excess oil.
-Using a rose water or thyme spray has been proven to be especially effective.
-Not to mention it leaves you feeling fresh!
-The perfect way to cool down this summer.
-Or make a mild saline solution from warm water and salt.
+Using rose water or thyme spray has been proven to be especially effective.
+It leaves you feeling fresh, a perfect way to cool down this summer.
+You can also make a mild saline solution from warm water and salt.
 Use this as a spritz 2 – 3 times a day.

 Masks can easily reduce oiliness.
-Try these five all natural and easy masks to control the appearance of oily skin.
+Try these five all-natural and easy-to-make masks to control the appearance of oily skin.

-Clay-based masks are a good choice for oily skin.
+- Clay-based masks are a good choice for oily skin.
 Leave on for approximately 20 minutes and then rinse completely.
-Baking soda also has numerous health benefits, which include reducing oil and even minimizing pimples.
+Baking soda also has numerous health benefits.
+It reduces oil and minimizes pimples.
 Make a mask by mixing into a paste with water and leave on the skin for 30 minutes.

-Another excellent method to clear oil off the face is using a light colored or better yet try apple cider vinegar.
-If your face is super-sensitive, water down the white vinegar 1 to 4 parts water.
+- Another excellent method to clear oil off the face is using apple cider vinegar.
+If your face is super-sensitive, dilute the vinegar 1 to 4 parts water.
 This acts as a very effective and natural astringent.

-Corn starch dries out up oily areas.
-Wipe the corn-starch onto your skin, paying special attention to the oily areas around the nose and chin and allow to dry completely.
-Wash it off in the shower or bath or a warm water rinse in the basin.
+- Corn starch dries out up oily areas.
+Apply the corn-starch onto your skin, paying special attention to the oily areas around the nose and chin.
+Allow to dry completely.
+Wash it off using warm water.

-Try this mini apple facial.
-Mix half a cup of mashed apple with half a cup of prepared slow cooked oatmeal.
-Add a well-beaten egg white, 1 tablespoon of lime juice.
+- Try this mini apple facial.
+Mix half a cup of mashed apple with half a cup of prepared slow-cooked oatmeal.
+Add a well-beaten egg white, and 1 tablespoon of lime juice.
 Mix well.
-Put on your skin for 15 minutes, and then rinse using cold water.
+Put on your skin for 15 minutes, and then rinse with cold water.

-Today, thyme has been shown to assist the body when it comes to excess oil and to reduce the appearance of large blocked pores.
+Today, thyme has been shown to help the body when it comes to excess oil.
+It also reduces the appearance of large blocked pores.
 Add a splash of thyme oil to your daily moisturizing cream or make a mask from this herb.